pranshugaba/hugo-website/content/blog/index.md

 wide: true
 ---

 Here, you will find my recent posts across different categories.
-If you would like to see a list of all the posts in a single page, head to the [archive]({{< ref "/archive" >}}).
+If you would like to see a list of all the posts on this site, head to the [archive]({{< ref "/archive" >}}).

 {{< recent-posts >}}